 Blog / Latest News

 Hello!
 We're Pico Pictures, a London-based film production company.
-We've made 13 multi award winning shorts since 2008 and have a feature on the iFeatures2 development slate, another in development with Northern Ireland Screen, and another in development with the BFI, 2AM Films and Luke Snellin (BAFTA nominated and Virgin Media Shorts grand prize winning filmmaker).
-We also have some exciting news to announce soon about a comedy pilot just commissioned by a leading UK broadcaster.
-Producer Michael Berliner is currently on the Guiding Lights programme, being mentored by Warp Films CEO Mark Herbert.
-For information on our past work, and current collaborations, please check out the 'About Pico Pictures' link, top right - and see the project pages on the right for information, clips, trailers, photos, and in a couple of instances, the full films.
+We've made 14 multi award winning shorts since 2008 and have features in development with Creative England and the BFI.
+Producer Michael Berliner was mentored by Warp Films' Mark Herbert on the Guiding Lights programme.
+For information on our past work, and current collaborations, please check out the 'About Pico Pictures' link, top right - and see the project pages on the right for information, clips, trailers, photos, and in some cases the full films.
 Current news below.

-In December 2013, Pico Pictures received the very first commission nationally out of the new BFI NET.WORK talent development programme for their feature pilot EMOTIONAL FUSEBOX.
-Jodie Whittaker stars in both this, and the feature version I COULD LIVE YOURS, which shoots later in 2014.
-It's a comedy about Anna, a women who lives in her Mum’s garden shed making videos with her thumbs.
-Her Mum wants her to come out – but Anna doesn’t want to.
-More details on I COULD LIVE YOURS to come.
+Late last year, Pico Pictures received the very first commission nationally out of the new BFI NET.WORK talent development programme for their feature pilot EMOTIONAL FUSEBOX.
+Jodie Whittaker stars in both this, and the feature version HOW TO LIVE YOURS, which shoots in October 2014.
+BAFTA Brit to Watch Rachel Tunnard writes and directs.
+HOW TO LIVE YOURS is a comedy about arrested development – Anna (29) has moved into her mum’s shed and is refusing to move out.
+An exciting festival premiere announcement and trailer are on the way.

 Anna (24) lives in her Mum and Nan’s shed in the Lake District.
 It’s a beautiful nowhere - the kind of place where the men need a satnav to find your clit.
 There’s a sign on the village shop that reads: "Closed because I have a fungal infection and the Doctor said I should not be at work".